Estimated reading time:

 Make a copy of Kong’s default configuration file.

 Uncomment and update the PostgreSQL database properties in

 Step 5.
 Seed the Super Admin password and bootstrap Kong

 Setting a password for the Super Admin before initial start-up is strongly recommended.
 This will permit the use of RBAC (Role Based Access Control) at a later time, if needed.

-Create an environment variable with the desired Super Admin password and keep password in a safe place.
+Create an environment variable with the desired Super Admin password and store the password in a safe place.
 Run migrations to prepare the Kong database:

 Start Kong Enterprise:

 $ curl -i -X GET --url http://localhost:8001/services

 Step 6.
 Finalize Configuration and Verify Installation